mjwelchphd/GalaxyRevisited/README.md

 systemctl enable galaxy.service
 ```

-Now you can start or stop GalaxyRevisited as a daemon like this:
+Now you can start or stop Galaxy Revisited as a daemon like this:

 ```script
 sudo systemctl start galaxy